Friction Ridge Compression

 In biometric data processing, data compression is the process of encoding information using fewer bits (or other information-bearing units) than an unencoded representation would use, through use of specific encoding schemes (compression).
 As with any communication, compressed data exchange only works and the message makes sense when both the sender and receiver of the information understand the encoding scheme applied to the message.
 Similarly, compressed biometric information can only be understood if the encoding and decoding method is agreed upon and known by all parties involved in the transaction.

 The criminal justice communities throughout the world traditionally exchange fingerprint (friction ridge) imagery data primarily in 8-bit gray-scale and at 500 pixels per inch (19.7 pixels per millimeter) using the Wavelet Scalar Quantization (WSQ) fingerprint image compression algorithm.

 An emerging class of next-generation systems now support friction ridge imagery at the resolution of 1000 pixels per inch (39.4 pixels per millimeter).

-The NIST compression study formalizes a compression methodology for 1000 ppi friction ridge imagery that can be used by stakeholders to ensure compatibility and utility of these images.
+The NIST compression study formalizes a JPEG 2000 compression profile for 1000 ppi friction ridge imagery that can be used by stakeholders to ensure compatibility and utility of these images.